H. Chik M. Erzurumlu

 Prof. Degree, Technical University of Istanbul, 1957

-Chik Erzurumlu is the Emeritus Dean and Professor of Civil Engineering at Portland State University (PSU).
-As the founding dean of the Maseeh College of Engineering and Computer Science, he has provided a guiding influence in transforming a pre-engineering program at PSU into a comprehensive college of engineering that now enrolls over 2,000 students in BS, MS, and Ph.D. degree programs.
-He has made lasting contributions to students through his dedication to engineering education.
+Chik Erzurumlu is the emeritus dean and professor of civil engineering at Portland State University (PSU).
+As the founding dean of the Maseeh College of Engineering and Computer Science, he has provided a guiding influence in transforming a pre-engineering program at PSU into a comprehensive college of engineering that now enrolls over 2,000 students in B.S., M.S., and Ph.D. degree programs.
+Through his dedication to engineering education, he has made lasting contributions to students.

 Erzurumlu's connection to UT Austin began in 1960.
-After completing a five-year professional degree in civil engineering in his come country of Turkey, he came to UT to pursue graduate work in structural engineering.
+After completing a five-year professional degree in civil engineering in his home country of Turkey, he came to UT to pursue graduate work in structural engineering.
 After receiving his master's degree, he joined Portland State as an engineering instructor.
-During the next six years, he discovered a love for teaching, and decided to work on his PhD back at UT.
+During the next six years, he discovered a love for teaching and decided to work on his Ph.D. back at UT.

-In the area of scholarly activities and consulting, Erzurumlu has published in numerous journals and made presentations on topics ranging from structural engineering to professional practice.
-He has been a frequent invited speaker and panelist at the programs of technical, professional, educational and civic groups.
+In the areas of scholarly activities and consulting, Erzurumlu has published in numerous journals and given presentations on topics ranging from structural engineering to professional practice.
+He has also been a frequent invited speaker and panelist at the programs of technical, professional, educational and civic groups.

-In recognition of his contributions to engineering education and the engineering profession in Oregon and nationwide, he was granted the Fellow status by both ASCE and NSPE.
-He received the Outstanding Engineer of the Year Award by the ASCE Oregon Section in 1985, and the Engineer of the Year Award by Professional Engineers of Oregon in 1999.
+In recognition of his contributions to engineering education and the engineering profession in Oregon and nationwide, he was granted Fellow status by both ASCE and NSPE.
+In 1985, the ASCE Oregon Section awarded him the Outstanding Engineer of the Year Award, and the Professional Engineers of Oregon awarded him the Engineer of the Year Award in 1999.

-Perhaps the most surprising recognition came in 2004 when, as part of an $ 8 million gift to the College by Dr. Fariborz Maseeh, he was honored by the establishment of an endowment to name the Deanship of the College as the H. Chik M. Erzurumlu Dean.
+Perhaps the most surprising recognition came in 2004, when, as part of an $8 million gift to the College by Dr. Fariborz Maseeh, he was honored by the establishment of an endowment to name the college dean the H. Chik M. Erzurumlu Dean.
 In 2007, he was named a Distinguished Engineering Graduate by the Cockrell School of Engineering.